NetXMS

 • Customizable dashboards and reports

-• Support for various data collection methods, including SNMP, IPMI, and agent-based monitoring
+• Support for various data collection methods, including SNMP, IPMI, and WMI

 Installation Guide